itzdaniel483/MyTube/README.md

 # MyTube - Private Video Hosting Platform

+> **⚠️ AI-Generated Application**: This application was generated using AI assistance.
+While most features have been tested and work as intended, some edge cases or features may not function perfectly.
+Please report any issues you encounter.

 A secure, self-hosted video sharing application designed for private organizations and teams.
 Protected by Cloudflare Zero Trust authentication.

 ## 🚀 Features